retr0717/retr0717/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on projects of any stack<br>💬 Ask me about web3<br>⚡ Fun fact
+👯 I’m looking to collaborate on projects of any stack<br>💬 Ask me about web3<br>

 ## 🌐 Socials: